 One such field is the marine industry which provides a variety of career opportunities of various kinds.
 They are especially different and better paying than most of the jobs that people normally opt for.

 This article talks about the different career options that the marine world provides.
 The following are some of the many career options available in this field.
 They have been briefly described.

 1. Ocean Engineering

 You can choose this marine career as a starting point as it enables you to explore everything about the oceans.
 You are limited only by your technical skills and can really expand your horizon if you wish to.
 Ocean engineering involves the studies of boats, ships, oil rigs, and other marine vessels.
-It is also known as marine engineering or oceanographic engineering.
+It is also known as marine engineering.
 As an ocean engineer, you are supposed to familiarize yourself with the ocean policies and the various navigational limitations that are currently faced by the navigators.

 Various new products including advanced technological devices aimed at minimizing the limitations are being developed all over the world.
 As an ocean engineer, you get to contribute to their research and development.
 You get to improve and develop the marine navigation and communication.
 Engineers for working on the designing and conceptualizing of an unmanned underwater vehicle is something that is quite sought after in various such companies.
 You might make yourself useful in this area too.

 If you are more into biology, then marine biology would be a more sensible career option for you.
 Marine biology is the science that deals with the study of marine life and the organisms that live in the sea.
 Marine biologists are required for several purposes like reporting, researching, Marine Environmental Management, or even shipbuilding.
 They are also sometimes required for commercial interests and TV programs like those on Discovery Channel and National Geographic.